jdhern17/coding-student-guide/career-resources.md

 Feel as though you are starting in the software world from scratch!
 Rethink your perspective!
 - Leverage your network:
-    - Strengthen up your [LinkedIn](https://linkedin.com) page and start adding your friends!
+    - Strengthen up your [LinkedIn](https://linkedin.com) page and start adding your friends.
 Check out where they're working and see if there are any job openings at their companies that they can refer you to!
 - Leverage your domain!
     - Do you have years of experience in another industry such as hospitality, energy, art or some other field?
 Check out software companies in these spaces and build a compelling narrative around how these experiences make you an awesome resource for helping a software product succeed in the real world!